Article

 Overview

-Refinitiv Real-Time SDK (i.e. EMA and ETA APIs, formerly known as Elektron SDK) supports various transport types.
+Real-Time SDK (i.e. EMA and ETA APIs, formerly known as Elektron SDK) supports various transport types.
 One of the most familiar connection types is ‘Socket Transport (RSSL)’ that implemented the idea of TCP/IP-based (RFC 971) reliable network protocol which is a packet-switch network.
 For two hosts to communicate (source and destination), they must packetize their data and submit it to communication devices to reach the end-point machine.

 As a packet can and probably will pass through many routers (and network components) between the sender and receiver.
 If the contents of the data in that packet are sensitive – authentication information, confidential insider data – the sender would probably like to ensure that only the receiver can read the package, rather than the packet being readable by any router along the way.
 Secure Sockets Layer (SSL) and Transport Layer Security (TLS) are developed in order to serve this purpose in the HTTPS protocol.

 HTTPS is vital to securing end-to-end interactions.
-For many server application, HTTPS is handled by the server side such as the Web server, Refinitiv Real-Time Distribution System component (ADS) integrated with SSL Accelerator.
+For many server application, HTTPS is handled by the server side such as the Web server, Real-Time Distribution System component (ADS) integrated with SSL Accelerator.
 However, the client side needs its own HTTPS implementation to make requests and to receive information securely from the server.
 Fortunately, Real-Time SDK Java prepares a solution for you to use the keystore file.

 This article will demonstrate how to generate a new keystore file, view the keystore file’s content, import a certification along with EMA Java API walkthrough.